Haikou Meilan International Airport: Second phase

 The new terminal opened on 2 December 2021.
 Flights HU7181 to Beijing and CZ6444 to Shenzhen took off simultaneously to mark the occasion.
 The international section of the new terminal opened on 7 February 2023, replacing the original international terminal to the east of terminal 1.

 Third phase

-In 2020, Haikou City was scheduled to start planning the third phase expansion project of Meilan Airport.
-It plans to build a corridor on the east side of the T1 and T2 terminals, and build a short runway on the north side and expand supporting facilities, etc., and strive to start construction in 2021.
+In 2023, the Department of Transportation of the Hainan Provincial Government announced plans for a third phase of development for the airport, including a third terminal.
+Goals included continuing to build the airport's route network, building up supporting industries around the airport and increasing the airport's capacity to 40 flights per hour.

+In 2025, a tender was issued to investigate the feasibility of this expansion, including: